cybernetsworks/cybernetsworks.github.io/_posts/2024-11-17-creating-a-sandbox-network.md

 **KEY FEATURES**
 - An Ubuntu desktop connected to a gateway server interface
-- An Ubuntu WordPress server connected to another interface of the gateway
+- A Bitnami WordPress server connected to another interface of the gateway
 - An Interface of the gateway configure for internet access using the Ubuntu Desktop
 - An active communication between the Ubuntu desktop which is on one subnet and the Ubuntu WordPress server on another subnet.